Illumina 16S sequencing

 - You want to get information on the presence of bacterial populations in a sample (based on 16S amplification performed at NGI)

-- You are not interested in archaea (you would need to choose the option of user amplified libraries for that)
+- You are not interested in archaea (you would need to choose the other amplicon option for that)

 - We only have 16S V3/V4 primers using 341F/805R